trento-project/docs/adr/0011-sap-system-database-aggregate-split.md

 ## Context

 In the initial implementation of Trento, the SAP system and database states are stored in the same `sap_system.ex` aggregate.
-This makes the assumption that the relationship between a SAP system and a database is of 1 to 1, meaning that a database is only used by one SAP system.
+This makes the assumption that the relationship between a SAP system and a database is 1 to 1, meaning that a database is only used by one SAP system.
 This is not an accurate description of the reality, as a database can handle multiple SAP systems in a multi-tenant environment.

 In this scenario, when a multi-tenant database is discovered, it only can manage a unique SAP system and its application instances.
 Therefore, a multi-tenant scenario is not supported.